deepakpal9046/azure-devops-pypackages/README.md

-This is Working Practice for creating and hosting Python Packages in Azure DevOps
+This is Practice work for creating and hosting Python Packages in Azure DevOps